venuv/Rune/README.md

 # Rune
 ### What
 At an application level, this application is a **RAG based Q&A on top of 40 years of Warren Buffett Newsletters**.
 As a pipeline it demonstrates the few shot fine tune of a DSPy RAG model.
-In particular the examples in the https://dspy-docs.vercel.app/ work with Weaviate Retriever (that is DSPy lingo for the storage and indexing model).
+In particular the examples in the [DSPy Documentation]( https://dspy-docs.vercel.app/) work with Weaviate Retriever (that is DSPy lingo for the storage and indexing model).
 To make life simpler, this code runs a pdf File-based Retriever built using LlamaIndex.

 ### How
 Code has 3 parts to it: